Blank Park Zoo: Tom and Jo Ghrist Big Cat Complex

 The cat exhibit opened in 1999 with snow leopards, Amur tigers, and African lions.
-Recently, this exhibit got a facelift with new interactive displays and new viewing area rocks.
+In 2011, this exhibit got a facelift with new interactive displays and new viewing area rocks.

+With the lions currently being set to move over to a new exhibit at Jamaa Kwa Africa in 2026, the tigers are currently set to take over a renovated space.

 Hub Harbor Pinniped Pavilion

-The new seal/sea lion pool opened on March 17, 2012 after a year of reconstruction to the old pool.
+The new seal/sea lion pool opened on March 17, 2012, after a year of reconstruction to the old pool.
 The exhibit now features two high-rise viewing areas, as well as an underwater viewing area for the zoo's California sea lions and harbor seals.

 Notable residents of the pavilion include Ross and Meru, two harbor seals that came to the Blank Park Zoo from British Columbia.
 They were rescued off the coast of Canada when they were just five days old, severely malnourished and dehydrated.
 The Vancouver Marine Mammal Rescue Center nursed them back to health.
 After examination, the center declared that they were non-releasable due to health disabilities.
 They found a permanent home at the zoo after the reconstruction of Hub Harbor, where they now reside.

 The exhibit welcomed its newest resident, a young sea lion named Meatball, in spring 2020 from the Pacific Marine Mammal Center in California.